-The process of planning and examination of different options regarding the restructuring of OP Financial Group Central Cooperative and the implementation of legal structures of the organisation is still underway.
-In the context of further planning of the restructuring, the separation of OP Financial Group's central banking operations, being presently part of Pohjola Bank plc, as a detached subsidiary wholly owned by OP Cooperative, is also under consideration.
+The process of planning and examination of different options regarding the restructuring of OP Financial Group central cooperative consolidated and the implementation of legal structures of the organisation is still underway.
+The central cooperative consolidated is still making plans for restructuring under which the Non-life Insurance segment would be transferred from Pohjola Group to direct ownership of OP Cooperative.
+In addition, OP is assessing the option of separating central banking operations to become a subsidiary wholly owned by OP Cooperative.
+The specific manner to implement these changes or schedule has not yet been decided.
 OP Financial Group's banking operations in their entirety will continue to fall within the scope of joint liability as laid down in the applicable law.
-The specific manner to implement these changes or schedule have not yet been decided.